You’re going to love the ease of making applesauce in your Instant Pot! Totally hands off, this Instant Pot applesauce

 - With peel or without peel?
 Again, your preference.
 If you leave the peels on, you might want to blend the applesauce with an immersion blender.

 - Combine the apples with other fruits.
-For a variation, add other fruits to your sauce.
-I would suggest cranberries, blueberries, pears, or cherries.
+For a variation, add other fruits to your sauce such as cranberries, blueberries, pears, or cherries.
 In the spring, try easy rhubarb sauce.

 - Make a half batch.
 We tested this (multiple times) and it works best with approximately 3 pounds of apples and ¼ cup liquid (apple juice, apple cider, or water).
 Add cinnamon to taste.

 Apples are so delicious cooked or raw!
-Here’s some more recipes to use fall apples:
+Here are more apple recipes for you to try:

 - Apple crisp with ginger (you’ll love the unique flavors of ginger and lemon zest in this apple crisp)